 March 5, SSN 23 arrived in Joint Base Pearl Harbor-Hickam, Hawaii, for a six-day port call to conduct emergent repairs; Brief stop at Pearl Harbor for personnel transfer on April 27.

 April 29, The Jimmy Carter pulled again into Pearl Harbor for a three-day liberty port visit; Returned home on May 9.

-October 30, USS Jimmy Carter arrived in Naval Base Point Loma in San Diego, Calif., for personnel transfer; Brief stop off NB Point Loma again on Nov.
+October 30, USS Jimmy Carter made a brief stop off Naval Base Point Loma in San Diego, Calif., for personnel transfer; Brief stop off NB Point Loma again on Nov.
 6.

-January 23, 2015 The Jimmy Carter departed Naval Base Kitsap-Bangor for a routine training; Brief stop off Naval Base Point Loma for personnel transfer on Feb.
+January 23, 2015 The Jimmy Carter departed Naval Base Kitsap-Bangor for a routine training; Brief stop off NB Point Loma for personnel transfer on Feb.
 24 and 26th; Returned home on March ?.